 The benefits of modern stone veneer

 If the words “cultured stone” conjure up images of a fake that you can spot a mile away, then you need to take a look at modern manufactured veneer stone.
 Today’s versions look so good that you’ll be hard-pressed to tell them from actual stone.
-And since manufactured stone is cheaper and lighter than the real thing, it’s a great DIY choice for any stone veneer project.
+And since manufactured stone is cheaper and lighter than the real thing, it’s a great DIY choice for any stone veneer project such as a stacked stone veneer fireplace.

 There are several national brands of manufactured stone—including Eldorado, Coronado and Cultured Stone—and they all provide detailed installation instructions on their Web sites.
 But we were sure that a professional would have tons of great tips and advice, so we enlisted Marcus Schilling, a third-generation mason, to show us how he installs it.
 And sure enough, we were right.